OutSystems/AzureARMTemplates/README.md

 - The Azure SQL Server admin username MUST BE different from the VM admin username.
 - Always validate if you already have your own Virtual Network to deploy on or if you need to use one of the auxiliary templates (bottom of this read.me)

-### 4. Full Environment (You can choose if it's a Development/Production or LifeTime Environmnet)
+### 4. Full Environment (You can choose if it's a Development/Production or LifeTime Environment)

 This template deploys an OutSystems Deployment Controller on a virtual machine and an AzureSQL server with OutSystems databases.
 Also deploys an Application Gateway for accessing the Environment.
 Use this template to deploy a complete, standalone environment.
 Fill the form with your own naming convention, replacing the default values placed as examples.